 Federal legislation has established measures to ensure the rights of handicapped children, including the right to a free and appropriate public education (FAPE).
-To ensure that this right is realized by the handicapped children whose parent or guardian is unknown or unavailable, the state requires that districts pursue a surrogate parent to represent the student.
-Districts must recruit, train, and select volunteer surrogate parents to aide in the identification of exceptional students and participate in the development of individualized educational programs.
+To ensure that this right is realized by the handicapped children whose parent or guardian is unknown or unavailable, the state that districts pursue a surrogate parent to represent the student.
+Districts must recruit, train, select volunteer surrogate aide parents to in the id entification exceptional students and participate in the development of individualized educational programs.